quocluong32/password_manager_GUI/README.md

 ## Acknowledgements
 - This project was inspired by 100 Days of Code - The Complete Python Pro Bootcamp - Angela Yu.

-- You don't have to include all sections - just the one's relevant to your project -->